Shlomo-Moller/hooks/guides/useEffect.md

 When React renders our component, it will remember the effect we used, and then run our effect after updating the DOM.
 This happens for every render, including the first one.

-The function passed to `useEffect` is going to be different on every render.
+The function passed to `useEffect` is going to be **different on every render**.
 This lets us read the `count` value from inside the effect without worrying about it getting stale.
 Every time we re-render, we schedule a different effect, replacing the previous one.
 In a way, this makes the effects behave more like a part of the render result — each effect “belongs” to a particular render.

 ---
 **NOTE**